About Dr. D'Almeida

 The homeless population does not get the medical or psychological support needed, unless, they collapse on the street due to poor health condition and/or exposure to the environment.
 More needs to be done in that respect!

-Drug addicts do not get medical or psychological support unless they Overdose and collapse on the street.
-Although a great number of drug Addicts are homeless, the government should be doing more to provide as much humanitarian services to this population as possible in order to prevent ODs within this population from happening.
+Individuals with substance abuse do not get medical or psychological support unless they Overdose and collapse on the street.
+Although a great number of homeless have substance abuse issues, the government should be doing more to provide as much humanitarian services to this population as possible in order to prevent ODs among them.

 High Rent Prices